 The twins, born in 1869, were both called by their middle names (presumably to differentiate them from their parents).
 Tragically, Elza Asbury died of scarlet fever at about 1½ years of age.3

 Following Isaac Martin’s death in 1881, Elza and Eliza Ann moved into Isaac’s house, about 2 miles northeast of Falls City.3 Elza and Eliza Ann remained there in the Martin homestead throughout the remainder of Eliza Ann’s life.
 She died of pneumonia on 23 March 1904.
+An obituary for her appeared a couple of days later in the Falls City Tribune.

 Sometime after that, Elza gave up preaching, sold the old homestead, and moved up to Otoe County, NE, to live with Ann, his youngest daughter (first in Dunbar Village and later in Nebraska City).
 There he passed away on 20 June 1916.
 Elza and Eliza Ann are buried together at Steele Cemetery in Falls City.